-The question of the Day: My child needs to learn to write letters but isn’t interested in workbooks.
-What can I do?
+So, your child needs to learn to write letters but isn’t interested in workbooks.
+What can you do?

 Try exploring how letters are formed by making them out of play dough, blocks, or Wikki Stix.
 Make the letter yourself and then let your child copy it.
 If that is too tricky, let them trace with their finger what you made.
 Let them feel it.
 Point out the places the letter is straight, curved, slanted, long, or short.
 Make it a game and take turns with your child finding those features and making letters.

-If your child has been writing for a while and can’t seem to remember how to form the letters, backing up to this step can provide great reinforcement.
-Put shaving cream on a tabletop and show your child how to draw in it.
+If your child has been writing for a while and can’t seem to remember how to form the letters, backing up and forming the letter with their index finger can provide great reinforcement.
+Put shaving cream on a tabletop and show your child how to draw on it.
 Don’t start with letters.
-Let her explore making shapes, feeling the shaving cream and experiencing it.
-Then show her how to make a letter O. Be fun, let her try if she will.
+Let her explore making shapes, feeling the shaving cream, and experiencing it.
+Then show her how to make the letter O. Be fun, let her try if she will.
 Make the O into an octopus, adding a face and 8 squiggly lines for legs.
 If your child enjoys the activity, repeat it often.
 Show her new letters each time.
 Just be sure you are forming the letter correctly yourself; top to bottom, lifting your finger to start a new line when appropriate.

 If your child isn’t into shaving cream, or you want to mix things up, other options include getting a large sheet pan and filling it with one of the following: dry oatmeal, cornmeal, sugar, lentils, salt, or dry rice.
 These materials provide for the sensory experience of feeling how the letters are formed and seeing them in a different way- letting your child truly experience them.
 Some children respond even better if they can use a small car to form the letters in this different way.
 Writing in these different ways can also be a new way to practice spelling words as your child grows.